 As a comprehensive record of your academic performance throughout your high school years, a high school transcript is meant for various purposes.
 It serves as a crucial tool for colleges, universities, and potential employers to evaluate your academic abilities and potential.
 Here are four common uses of a high school transcript:

-1. College applications—When applying to colleges and universities, students submit their transcripts to help admissions officers decide whether they’re a good fit for the institution
+1. College applications—When applying to colleges and universities, you need to submit your transcript to help admissions officers decide whether you’d be a good fit for the institution

-2. Scholarship applications—Many scholarships require applicants to include their transcripts as part of the evaluation process.
-This helps assessors determine if the student meets the academic performance requirements for the scholarship
+2. Scholarship applications—Many scholarships may require you to include your transcript as part of the evaluation process.
+This helps assessors determine if you meet the academic performance criteria for the scholarship

-3. Employment—Some employers who offer entry-level positions to graduates may request transcripts as part of their assessment process so they can gain insight into a candidate’s abilities and relevant coursework
+3. Employment—Some employers who offer entry-level positions to graduates may request your transcript as part of their assessment process so they can gain insight into your abilities and relevant coursework

-4. Transfers—If a student intends to transfer to another school or even pursue education at a post-secondary institution, their transcript acts as an official record of their past academic achievements
+4. Transfers—If you intend to transfer to another school or even pursue education at a post-secondary institution, your transcript acts as an official record of your past academic achievements

 What Information Is Included in a High School Transcript?